-- 5.3.1 Fire-retardant coatings shall be tested by NFPA 255, ASTM E 84, or UL 723. - 5.3.2 Where fire-retardant coatings are to be subjected to sustained humidity of 80 percent or more or exposure to the weather, certification by a testing laboratory shall be required to indicate that there is no increase in listed classification when subjected to the "Standard Rain Test" described in ASTM D 2898. - 5.4 Maintenance of Protection.
-Fire-retardant coatings shall possess the desired degree of permanency and shall be maintained to retain the effectiveness of the treatment under the service conditions encountered in actual use. - 5.5 Identification.
-Each container of fire-retardant coating material shall be labeled to indicate conformance with the preceding requirements and shall include the manufacturer's instructions for application.
+- 5.3.1 Fire-retardant coatings shall be tested in accordance with ASTM E 84 or ANSI/UL 723. - 5.3.2 Where fire-retardant coatings are to be subjected to sustained humidity of 80 percent or more or exposure to the weather, certification by a testing laboratory shall be required to indicate that there is no increase in listed classification when subjected to the "Standard Rain Test" described in ASTM D 2898 (Method A). - 5.4 Maintenance of Protection.
+Fire-retardant coatings shall possess the desired degree of permanency and shall be maintained to retain the effectiveness of the treatment under the service conditions encountered in actual use.

+5.5 Labeled.